 I have a fairly good collection of tools, presses and glass from a number of different suppliers.
-I suppose after ten years I would have a little bit of a collection going.
+I suppose after twelve years I would have a little bit of a collection going.
 I’m always buying second-hand bits and pieces and like to experiment with making my own tools from found objects.
-If I’m using tools in my testing I will post links to the supplier and the tool.
-If I’m using tools that are not commercially available I’ll explain what the tool was originally used for and provide instructions to modify and procure the tool.
+I’m a hoarder of glass and tools.
+I rarely sell something even if I don’t like it, I make that admission sincerely.

 I love my studio space and I worked hard for it.
 It took a solid six months of gentle haranguing to convince the owners to rent me that room (they were worried I’d burn the place down).
-I put a lot of planning into the studio to get it “just right” for me, not wanting to repeat the mistakes I made with my first studio.
-I’ve been here for five years now (wow, time flies) and I never get to work in it as often as I want because I have a full time job as a Senior Secondary Teacher.
+It took a really long time to save up for a hotter torch and a decent kiln, because I was adamant my bead making should pay for itself.
+I put a lot of planning into this studio to get it “just right” for me because I didn’t want to repeat the mistakes I made with my first studio.

 Over the years I’ve put more and more thought into how I want the studio space to feel.
 I love being grounded by nature and I love working in an idiosyncratic space that houses my collection of vintage bric a brac as well as my lampworking and soldering gear.
 The temperature range in my studio is too extreme except for the hardiest of plants, such as cacti.
 Most of the cacti that was in the studio have since been rehomed at my house, where they grow a lot better.
 My studio is an extension of my self and like myself, it is a constant work in progress.